christian-bick/phantom-snatch/README.md

 <body data-status="ready">
 ```

 As soon as Phantom-Snatch gets this signal, it will take the snapshot and write its response.
-If PhantomJS never sees a signal, it will take a snapshot after 5 seconds and return the response.
+If PhantomJS never sees a signal, it will take a snapshot after 5 seconds and return whatever it sees then.
 Because performance has an impact on page rankings, it's highly recommended to signal Phantom-Snatch page-readyness instead of relying on a timeout.

 ### Nginx as snapshot proxy